codeformuenster/verkehrsunfaelle/README.md

 The images are based on the [official postgres container images](https://hub.docker.com/_/postgres) from the docker hub.
 Just treat them as such.

+You'll find instructions on how to build the data container images in directory [data-container-image](data-container-image).

 ### Simple Usage

 Find the latest container image tag on [the quay.io repository](https://quay.io/repository/codeformuenster/verkehrsunfaelle) and start a container from it and wait until `database system is ready to accept connections` is printed.